-Enough bandwidth is offered by most hosting companies, even the budget ones, to tide you over for the first year or two.
+Most hosting companies, even the budget ones, offer enough bandwidth to tide you over for the first year or two.

 You would know enough by then to tell the type of data transfer limit you need.

-It’s fundamental to understand that sites with less bandwidth take a long time to load.
+Understanding that sites with less bandwidth take a long time to load is fundamental.